This post may contain affiliate links. Please read the disclosure policy to learn more.

 Instructions

-In a small saucepan, combine cream and raspberry purée and warm until steaming (do not boil).
+In a small saucepan, combine cream and raspberry purée and warm over low heat until steaming.
+Do not boil.

 Meanwhile, melt chocolate over a bain marie or double boiler.
-(If preferred, you can also melt your chocolate in the microwave in 30-second increments, ideally on low or 50% power.)
-Whisk warm raspberry-cream mixture into the melted chocolate, followed by the butter.
+Whisk the warm raspberry-cream mixture into the melted chocolate, followed by the butter.

 Notes